eosnetworkfoundation/grant-framework/applications/Noahark.md

 - **Name:** Noahark
 - **Brief Description:** a Swap protocol on Trust EVM
 - **Relationship to EOSIO:** a Swap protocol for Trust EVM users.
 Code will be open source for EOSIO repository.
 - **Reason for Interest:** It provides a Swap market-making functions for exchange needs and more yields serving Trust EVM users.
-It will brings TVL to Trust EVM and income to the team and users.
+It will brings huge TVL to Trust EVM and returns to investors and users.

 ### Ecosystem Fit